Enrico Fermi: Education

 The first paper seemed to point out a contradiction between the electrodynamic theory and the relativistic one concerning the calculation of the electromagnetic masses, as the former predicted a value of 4/3 U/c^{2}.
 Fermi addressed this the next year in a paper "Concerning a contradiction between electrodynamic and the relativistic theory of electromagnetic mass" in which he showed that the apparent contradiction was a consequence of relativity.
 This paper was sufficiently well-regarded that it was translated into German and published in the German scientific journal Physikalische Zeitschrift in 1922.
 That year, Fermi submitted his article "On the phenomena occurring near a world line" (Sopra i fenomeni che avvengono in vicinanza di una linea oraria) to the Italian journal I Rendiconti dell'Accademia dei Lincei.
 In this article, he examined the Principle of Equivalence, and introduced the so-called "Fermi coordinates".
 He proved that on a world line close to the timeline, space behaves as if it were a Euclidean space.

 A light cone is a three-dimensional surface of all possible light rays arriving at and departing from a point in spacetime.
 Here, it is depicted with one spatial dimension suppressed.
 The timeline is the vertical axis.

-Fermi submitted his thesis, "A theorem on probability and some of its applications" (Un teorema di calcolo delle probabilità ed alcune sue applicazioni), to the Scuola Normale Superiore in July 1922, and received his laurea at the unusually young age of 20.
+Fermi submitted his thesis, "A theorem on probability and some of its applications" (Un teorema di calcolo delle probabilità ed alcune sue applicazioni), in July 1922, and received his doctorate at the unusually young age of 20.
 The thesis was on X-ray diffraction images.
 Theoretical physics was not yet considered a discipline in Italy, and the only thesis that would have been accepted was experimental physics.
 For this reason, Italian physicists were slow to embrace the new ideas like relativity coming from Germany.
 Since Fermi was quite at home in the lab doing experimental work, this did not pose insurmountable problems for him.

 While writing the appendix for the Italian edition of the book Fundamentals of Einstein Relativity by August Kopff in 1923, Fermi was the first to point out that hidden inside the Einstein equation (E = mc^{2}) was an enormous amount of nuclear potential energy to be exploited.
 "It does not seem possible, at least in the near future", he wrote, "to find a way to release these dreadful amounts of energy—which is all to the good because the first effect of an explosion of such a dreadful amount of energy would be to smash into smithereens the physicist who had the misfortune to find a way to do it."